mattcieslak/hbcd-docs/docs/datacuration/phenotypes.md

 |   |__ <instrument_name>.tsv (repeat for all selected instruments)
 |   |__ <instrument_name>.json (repeat for all selected instruments)
 ```

-**Instrument Data**
-The `phenotype/<instrument_name>` files contain `.tsv` tables per instrument with all instrument values for each participant.
-All fields for the instrument except those listed in the exclusion filter section are included.
-The accompanying .json file for each instrument contains the Data Dictionary elements describing the instrument fields for the given instrument.

 ## Excluded Elements
 ### Static Elements Excluded
 Excluded **participants**: